Sign by June 30, 2026 to lock the $500 Tesla Next Million rebate. $2,000 Wattsmart has no current deadline.

 Solar lease

 You don’t own the battery.
-The salesperson takes a commission.
+A commission gets baked into your monthly payment.
 The lease company puts a 20-year UCC lien on your house.

 Industry “solar loan”